canyudeguang/Smart_Lock/README.md

 Usage Instructions
 --------------------------
-(1)Download code from github according to this repositary.
+(1)Download the code from github according to this repositary.

-(2)Compile the code and flash the image according to "80-ya121-140-qca402xcdb2x_development_kit_user_guide" file.
+(2)Compile the code and flash the image as described in "Hello world with QCA4020 Development" project.

 (3)Power on the QCA4020